frankudoags/rn-demos/README.md

-# Welcome to your RN demos by frankudoags 👋
+# RN demos by frankudoags 👋

 This is where I upload all of my react native animations and code snipets for components I found annoying to build